-The effective tax rate for the three months ended June 30, 2015 was 37.9% versus an effective tax rate benefit of 3.2% in 2014.
-The effective tax rate expense in 2015 was unfavorably impacted primarily by state taxes and nondeductible expenses.
+The effective tax rate for the three months ended September 30, 2015 is zero versus an effective tax rate benefit of 0.7% in 2014.
+The effective tax rate for the three months ended September 30, 2015 is approximately zero because the income/(loss) before income taxes rounds to zero.
 The effective tax rate for 2014 was unfavorably impacted primarily by the state deferred tax impact of combining the CERP properties for tax purposes.
-The effective tax rate for the six months ended June 30, 2015 and 2014 was 38.2% and 37.1%, respectively.
-The effective tax rate expense in 2015 was unfavorably impacted primarily by state taxes and nondeductible expenses.
+The effective tax rate for the nine months ended September 30, 2015 and 2014 was 39.4% and 10.0%, respectively.
+The effective tax rate expense for 2015 was unfavorably impacted primarily by state taxes and nondeductible expenses.
 The effective tax rate benefit for 2014 was unfavorably impacted primarily by the state deferred tax impact of combining the CERP properties for tax purposes offset by a tax benefit from the reversal of state uncertain tax positions.
+See Note 8.